In November, we celebrate Native American Heritage Month. The National Congress of American Indians guides us to recognize November as:

 Yet, our society continues to fail Indigenous communities in many ways, illustrated especially by the thousands of Indigenous people who have gone missing or been murdered throughout the United States and Canada.
-Indigenous people are working to raise awareness about how their communities are being harmed - but why is it that the rest of the world isn't listening?
+Indigenous people are working to raise awareness about how their communities are being harmed - but why is the rest of the world not listening?

-Our Jewish values instruct us to listen to the words of God, the teachings of our ancestors, and the commandments that help us live a moral, and Jewish way of life.
-There remains a continued need to prove our trauma to the rest of the world, a continued need for the world to hear stories, just as there is a need for the Indigenous population to be heard by everyone.
-Holocaust denial continues to fuel a rise in antisemitism, and so too will Indigenous communities continue to be threatened if we do not listen to their cries.
-Of the 5,712 Indigenous women reported missing in the U.S. in 2016, only 116 were logged by the federal missing person's database, according to the New York Times .
-We must do better in speaking out when another group of people is being intentionally targeted and harmed.
+Our Jewish values instruct us to listen to the words of God, the teachings of our ancestors, and the commandments that help us live a moral, Jewish life.
+There remains a continued need to prove our trauma to the rest of the world and for the world to hear our stories, just as there is a need for the Indigenous population to be heard.
+Holocaust denial continues to fuel a rise in antisemitism.
+So too will Indigenous communities continue to be threatened if we do not listen to their cries.
+Of the 5,712 Indigenous women reported missing in the United States in 2016, only 116 were logged by the federal missing person's database, according to the New York Times.
+We must do better speaking out when another group of people is being intentionally targeted and harmed.

 Lack of awareness is what makes the Missing and Murdered Indigenous Women, Girls, and Two Sprit (MMIWG2S) Movement a necessity.
 This movement gained traction in Canada in 2015 as Native women and their families spread awareness about the threats to their communities.
 Indigenous women and girls are at a disproportionate risk of violent and non-violent victimization.
 In Canada, Indigenous women and girls are 12 times more likely to be murdered or abducted than any other group, according to CanadianWomen.org.
 In America, four out of five American Indian and Alaskan Native women experience violence in their lifetimes according to NCJRS, more than any other racial group.
 Protests and an increased use of social media advocacy have been useful in building awareness about these issues and the movement's momentum, but Indigenous citizens have been speaking out and sharing their stories for years.

 It is our duty to listen and to act.
 As the ancient Israelites promised: "We will do and we will hear" (Exodus 24:7).
 But we must do better.
 We must hear better.
-The Exodus story teaches us what it is like to be oppressed and enslaved - another experience we share with the Native population - but it also shows us that our work is ongoing.
-The journey of our people continued after we were freed from Egypt, as so too does our journey for justice persist.
-We have a divine responsibility to care for our neighbors, and we must continue to fulfill our role in upholding the world God created by making it more equitable for all.
+The Exodus story shows us that our work is ongoing.
+The journey of our people continued after we were freed from Egypt; our journey for justice also persists.
+We have a divine responsibility to care for our neighbors and we must continue to fulfill our role in upholding the world God created by making it more equitable for all.